-As of March 31, 2021 the Company has established a provision for these liabilities totaling to ThCh\$1.299.276 (US\$1,800,000) considering for the purpose of this estimate that there are similar cases in the Court of Appeals in which the Court of Appeals rejected the claim, pending the hearing of the appeal before Supreme Court, that in such cases has confirmed the decisions of the SEC.
+As of June 30, 2021 the Company has established a provision for these liabilities totaling to ThCh\$1.323.504 (US\$1,800,000).

-2) As of March 31, 2021, Transelec has a provision of UTM 60,500, equivalent to 50% of five fines applied by the Superintendence of Electricity and Fuels.
-The first two correspond to the interruption of the electricity supply due to a failure of the Maitencillo-Vallenar power line that occurred on August 1, 2018.
-While the third to a failure in the Condores-Parinacota power line on December 18, 2018.
-The fourth fine corresponds to a failure in the Pan de Azúcar substation on January 19, 2019 and the last, to a failure in the line Maitencillo-Vallenar dated May 24, 2019.
-Claims of illegality were presented before the Santiago Court of Appeals, which are pending and without a first instance sentence to date.
-As of March 31, 2021, this provision is equivalent to ThCh \$3,115,085.
+2) As of June 30, 2021, Transelec has a provision of UTM 69,500, equivalent to i) 50% of five fines applied by the Superintendence of Electricity and Fuels.
+The first two correspond to the interruption of the electricity supply due to a failure of the Maitencillo-Vallenar power line that occurred on August 1, 2018, while the third is for a failure in the Cerro Navia substation dated November 7, 2018, the fourth fine corresponds to a failure occurred at the Pan de Azúcar substation on January 19, 2019 and ii) 100% of the fine for a failure on the Maitencillo-Vallenar line dated May 24, 2019, whose judicial claim was rejected and its appeal is pending before the Supreme Court.
+Regarding the other four fines detailed in i), the Santiago Appeals Court has not yet issued a first instance judgment to date.
+As of June 30, this provision in its entirety is equivalent to ThCh \$ 3,614,348

-Notes to the Interim Consolidated Financial Statements Unaudited As of March 31, 2021 and December 31, 2020 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Notes to the Interim Consolidated Financial Statements As of June 30, 2021 and December 31, 2020 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)